Rainbow Beach remediation project

 Mineral sand mining and processing started at Rainbow Beach in 1965 and continued until 1976, with the dry mineral processing plant demolished in 1987.

 Since 2011, we have completed various contaminated land assessment and remediation activities to manage the environmental impacts of the past mining operations.
-Two land parcels have been remediated and removed from the Environmental Management Register.
+Three land parcels have been remediated and removed from the Environmental Management Register.

 The Rainbow Beach site consisted of mineral sand stockpiles and contaminated areas, a water dam, material containing asbestos and remnant processing plant.